ipokkel/gpt-prompt-generator/README.md

 ## Usage

-**Note**: Before using the form, ensure you have configured a prompt template in the admin settings (Settings > GPT Prompt Generator).
+**Note**: Before using the form, ensure you have configured a prompt template in the admin settings (GPT Prompt Generator > Settings).
 The plugin requires a template to function properly.

 1. Navigate to the page with the form (either via the shortcode or the selected page)
 2. Enter a Tooltip Recipe Post URL and click "Continue to Next Step"